 Here is a video of him reading on the first day we started reading words.
 The was his first time seeing the words he is sounding out.

 The program is available in PDF format which makes it easy to print out parent teaching pages and reading pages for your child.
-And priced at just $49.95 it is a very affordable program.
-The other reading program I have (which takes a very similar approach to teaching) retails for $200.
+Priced at just $49.95 it is a very affordable program.
+The other reading program I have (which takes a very similar approach as far as how the material is introduced and taught) retails for $200.

 Overall, I think the Children Learning Reading program is an affordable, effective, and easy to follow program (for both parent and child).
 I’d highly recommend this program to any parent looking for an effective way to teach their toddler or child to read!

-You can visit the Children Learning Reading website to learn more about the program here.
+You can visit the Children Learning Reading website to learn more about or purchase the program.

 Disclosure: I was provided with the above-mentioned product, at no cost to myself, for review purposes.
 All opinions expressed are honest and are entirely my own.
 This post contains affiliate links.